jamiesmith/astrosaloon/_pages/about.md

 some of the notes into docs for this site, hoping that someone will get some use out of them.
 Worst case, I reclaim a few KB on my Dropbox account.

+{%
+  include figure image_path="/assets/images/homepage/parrot.jpg"
-{% include image.html url="/assets/images/parrot.jpg" description="My new friend and I at a dog event, about a dozen years ago.
+  caption="My new friend and I at a dog event, about a dozen years ago.
 I researched tropical birds for a couple weeks after.
-My wife said no :frowning:" %}
+My wife said no"
+%}
 I have a pretty broad experience base, ranging from credit card processing on distributed transactional platforms to container management, Docker, and IoT.
 In my previous roles I *lived* working with customers, pre and post sales.
 Whether